 Psyonix credits PS+ with vaulting Rocket League to success.
 Mediatonic decided to follow suit with Fall Guys.
 And after its success, Destruction All-Stars delayed their launch to be included in the program.
 Does PS+ deserve all credit it’s been given?
 There are some stark trade-offs worth examining.

 Prima facie, PS+ faces an uphill battle – developers receive near $0 for offering up their games.
 Additionally, any users brought in on PS+ incur additional server costs for the developer.
 Should developers really be so willing to throw their titles at the service?

 The service charges players ~$5 monthly to receive two random games.
 These are full entitlements, not subscriptions.
-If a player leaves PS+ they still own the games.
+A player has an entitlement to them as long as they remain on the service.
 The billed benefits of the program are:

 (1) the additional sales generated from other platforms during the PS+ period